 Policy

 We will prioritize safety and accident prevention in all business activities.
-We will continue to operate without accidents or injuries, contributing to the safety of society, and strive to protect the safety and health of all individuals engaged in work at our business sites, including employees and subcontractors, and to create a comfortable working environment.
+We will continue to operating without accidents or injuries, contributing to the safety of society, and strive to protect the safety and health of all individuals engaged in work at our business sites, including employees and subcontractors, and to create a comfortable working environment.

-Safety Philosophy and Safety Policy
+Safety Philosophy and Policy

 Safety Philosophy

-We place the highest priority on safety and compliance in all our business activities.
+We place the highest priority on Safety and Compliance in all our business activities.

 Safety Policy